kunaldangi/secure-socket-chat/README.md

 # socket-chat

-A chat application that demonstrate the implementation of multiple client/users connected to single admin server architecture, application is completely made from scratch using the standard socket library.
+A chat application that demonstrates the implementation of multiple clients/users connected to a single admin server architecture.
+The application is built completely from scratch using the standard socket library.